SKravitsky/KCToolScraper/README.md

 ## Setup

-You'll need to setup three environment variables
+You'll need to setup three environment variables in a .env file

 GPW for the password